lalitmagedev/loop_minitracker/README.md

-# loop_minitracker
+# Loop Mini Tracker
-First of all, install the module in Magento.
+First of all, install the module in Magento 2.4.x.

 ### Check Tracking Info
 * Add a product to the cart